-Karen: Thank you.
-This had been another Thought Leader Production brought to you by the PKF Texas Entrepreneur’s Playbook.
-Tune in again.
+Russ: You bet, you bet.
+This has been another Thought Leader Production brought to you by the PKF Texas Entrepreneur’s Playbook.